We can't find the internet

 Hang in there while we get back on track

-"Rafael Tonon"
+Search results for "Rafael Tonon"

 Activity has resumed at the narrow door hidden between the shops on Calle Getaria, in the heart of San Sebastian.
 Since May, nostalgic patrons of Ibai, the iconic little restaurant tucked away in the basement of an ancient house in the downtown area, can once again sit at its six indoor tables and savor signature dishes like salpicón de bogavante (lobster with a citrus dressing) and perfectly fire-kissed grilled fish.
 Open for almost forty years, the restaurant has held an extraordinary place in the memories of the Donostiarras (the locals of Donostia, as San Sebastian is known in the Basque language), who never forgot the kokotxas, hake, and anchovies served by Alicio Garro and his friendly team.
 However, the Covid-19 pandemic forced Ibai to close its doors, leaving a void in the city's gastronomic scene.